ShouyangDong/xpiler-eval/KernelBench/README.md

 - MLU/ – Source code for Cambricon MLU platform (written in BANG-C)

     Corresponds to kernels defined in `TransEval/mlu.json`
-- C/ – Source code for CPU platform (written in standard C)
+- CPP/ – Source code for CPU platform (written in C with VNNI)

     Corresponds to kernels defined in `TransEval/c.json`
-- CUDA/ – Source code for NVIDIA GPUs (written in CUDA C)
+- CUDA/ – Source code for NVIDIA GPUs (written in CUDA C with Tensor Core)

     Includes both standard CUDA kernels and Tensor Core-optimized variants

     Corresponds to kernels defined in `TransEval/cuda.json`
-- HIP/ – Source code for AMD GPUs (written in HIP)
+- HIP/ – Source code for AMD GPUs (written in HIP with Matrix Core)

     Corresponds to kernels defined in `TransEval/hip.json`